nrwl/nx/scripts/readme-fragments/what-is-nx.md

 🔎 **Smart, Extensible Build Framework**

-### Use Intelligent Build System with Distributed Caching & Distributed Task Execution
+### Distributed Graph-Based Task Execution and Computation Caching

-Nx is smart.
+<strong>Nx</strong> is smart.
 It analyzes your workspace and figures out what can be affected by every code change.
-That's why Nx doesn't rebuild and retest everything on every commit--it only rebuilds what is necessary.
+That's why Nx doesn't rebuild and retest everything on every commit--<strong>it only rebuilds what is necessary</strong>
+.

+<strong>Nx</strong> partitions commands into a graph of smaller tasks.
+Nx then runs those tasks in parallel,
+and <strong>it can even distribute them across many machines without any configuration</strong>.

-Nx also uses a distributed computation cache.
-If someone has already built or tested similar code, Nx will use their results to speed up the command for everyone else instead of rebuilding or retesting the code from scratch.
+<strong>Nx also uses a distributed computation cache.</strong> If someone has already built or tested similar code, Nx

-This, in combination with Nx’s support for config-free distributed task execution, where a command can be split and ran on many machines in parallel, can help teams see up to 10x reduction in build and test times.
+will use their results to speed up the command for everyone else.

 ### Develop Efficiently at Scale with Nx